 She is working on a number of forensic/ancient cold cases including King Richard III, Robert the Bruce and others.

 Professor Turi King is currently featuring in BBC 2/Minnow Films DNA Family Secrets.

 Turi is also Professor of Public Engagement and Genetics at the University of Leicester, and carries out a great deal of media and television work as well as public speaking.
 She is an Honorary Fellow of the British Science Association, a Fellow of the Society of Biology, a Fellow of the Society of Antiquaries of London, a Member of the Chartered Society of Forensic Sciences and a Member of the International Society of Forensic Geneticists.

-Ron is an investigative filmmaker.
-He began at the BBC and then founded his own production company 30 years ago, Insight News TV (latterly) Insight TWI.
-He has produced and exec produced many investigations in challenging places and trained 100s of journalists to make their own films.
-He has won a Bafta and 2 Emmys.
+Ron began his career at BBC Radio, moved on to TV and then in 1991 founded his own production company, Insight News TV (latterly) Insight TWI.
+He has produced and exec produced dozens of documentaries in challenging places and trained 100s of journalists to make their own films.
+His journalism and productions have won many awards including a Bafta and 2 Emmys.

-Sarah trains teachers in the theory and practice of learning.
-She has 20 years experience in language teaching in schools and universities.
-She worked in the tourism industry for ten years as a consultant and a tourism trade journalist.
+Sarah is a professional story teller and a teacher who teaches teachers in the theory and practice of learning.
+Working closely with podcast clients she researches and develops their stories.
+Sarah worked in the tourism industry for ten years as a consultant and a tourism trade journalist.